serokell/blog-posts/typed-th-in-ghc-9/article.md

 # Typed Template Haskell in GHC 9

 Welcome to our third post about Template Haskell!
-Today we will take a look at the changes that were made in GHC 9 regarding Typed Template Haskell (TTH) and how to use the [`th-compat`](https://hackage.haskell.org/package/th-compat) library to make TTH code that will work with both GHC 8 and GHC 9.
+Today we will take a look at the changes that were made in GHC 9 regarding Typed Template Haskell (TTH) and how to use the [`th-compat`](https://hackage.haskell.org/package/th-compat) library to write TTH code that will work with both GHC 8 and GHC 9.

-In our [previous blog post](https://serokell.io/blog/typed-template-haskell-overview), we made an overview of Template Haskell in GHC 8.
+In our [previous blog post](https://serokell.io/blog/typed-template-haskell-overview), we gave an overview of Typed Template Haskell in GHC 8.
 The article was later amended with the changes required so that the examples compile in GHC 9 in a non-backward compatible way.
 Make sure to read that post before you continue!

 ## Changed Typed Template Haskell specification